CCCS NCE guide

 Section 1: About the CCCS NCE

-The CCCS NCE consists of 45 questions (42 multiple choice questions and 3 case scenarios) and is 132 minutes in duration.
+The CCCS NCE consists of 45 questions* and is 132 minutes in duration.
 Each correct question is worth one mark.

 A passing grade is based on the following requirement: